zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 The interlocutor is placed in the lower position.

 [APZ 151.6] (#apz151 .6) {#apz151 .6 .ref .apz} "A caste (home)
-Interestingly” is the Buddha's unbound heart of the clipples on that soil It is interesting that the genera is not untied with the shield.
+Interestingly" is the Buddha's unbound heart of the clipples on that soil It is interesting that the genera is not untied with the shield.
 Unconnected with the crater shield Interestingly.
 It is interesting that the chinwara shield is inconspicuously.
 Pendapatha Inflammable from the shield is impressive.
 Unbound Hearts from Senasana Shield